Home Latest PDF of BONENT-CHT: Certified Hemodialysis Technologist - Technician

 Question: 679

-The dialysis unit is setting objectives to Excellerate medication safety.
-A recent incident involved administering heparin from a vial labeled 10,000 units/mL instead of 1,000 units/mL, resulting in a patient receiving a 10-fold overdose.
+The dialysis unit is setting objectives to Boost medication safety.
+A latest incident involved administering heparin from a vial labeled 10,000 units/mL instead of 1,000 units/mL, resulting in a patient receiving a 10-fold overdose.
 The vials were stored adjacent to each other.
 What is the most effective storage-related objective?

 1. Implement barcoding for all medication vials